1969–70 KNVB Cup: Final

 The 1970 KNVB Cup final took place between Ajax and PSV Eindhoven on 27 May 1970.
-The match took place at a neutral ground, De Vliert in 's-Hertogenbosch, with an attendance of 30,000.
+The match took place at the neutral ground, De Vliert in 's-Hertogenbosch, with an attendance of 30,000.
 The goals for Ajax came from Piet Keizer and Johan Cruyff.
 The final took place after Ajax won the 1969–70 Eredivisie, and this was their 5th Cup title.
 As Ajax had already won the title, PSV qualified for the 1970–71 European Cup Winners' Cup.